aashish36/aashish36/README.md

 <h5> 👀 I love .............
 CyberSecurity and Ethical Hacking and loves to code in python.</h5>
 <h5>🌱 I’m interested in SOC and Security Analyst || Crypto and Blockchain. </h5>
 <h5> 📫 I'm tring to doing bug bounty also.</h5>
-<h5>🔭 I’m currently working on httpAlive, JsScanner and pyPortScanner. </h5>
+<h5>🔭 I’m currently working on httpAlive, JsScanner and pyPortProbe. </h5>
 <h5>⚡ Fun fact: I play CTFs also. </h5>
 <h5> 📫 How to reach me: <a href="https://www.linkedin.com/in/bande-aashish/" >Aashish</a></h5>